whosonfirst/docker-whosonfirst-data-distributions/README.md

 ### Security groups

-Create a new `whosonfirst-data-indexing` security and disallow _all_ inbound ports.
+Create a new `whosonfirst-data-distributions` security group and disallow _all_ inbound ports.
 Do we really need all inbound ports?
 No, so this should be locked down.

 ## Lambda